 Here are a few other key benefits Experian Boost offers:

 - You’re in control.
 You get to choose which bank accounts to connect and which bills to add to your credit reports.
 You can also disconnect your bank account and remove the accounts from your credit history at any time.

 - It likely won’t hurt your credit.
 Experian Boost only looks for and adds on-time payments to your credit reports.
-Late and missed payments won’t show up on your credit report.
+Missed or late payments won’t show up on your credit report.

 - It could instantly raise your credit score.
 Adding new tradelines with a history of on-time payments is one of the few ways to boost your credit score quickly.
-You might see your score drop in certain situations, but you can disconnect your bank account, and the tradelines will be removed and no longer factor into the scoring equation.
+You might see your score drop in certain situations, bbut you can disconnect your bank account, and the tradelines will be removed and no longer factor into the scoring equation.

 Who Can Benefit the Most From Experian Boost?

-- New to credit or have a thin file: If you have a short credit history or a “thin file” (only a couple tradelines), adding new tradelines with positive payment histories could benefit your credit score.
+- New to credit or have a thin credit file: If you have a short credit history or a “thin file” (only a couple tradelines), adding new tradelines with positive payment histories could benefit your credit score.

 Can Experian Boost Help You?

 For example, if you already have 20 tradelines in your credit report with extensive on-time payment history, adding one new utility account likely won’t make a big difference.
 But if you have a thin file, adding several new tradelines and their payment histories could quickly improve your scores.